conjugateprior/jca/README.md

   construct concordances ('keyword in context' lines) for a word, phrase, or category from a content analysis dictionary, for a bunch of documents.

+* `ykliner`

+  A command line application to turn folders of documents into Mallet's prefered one per line format

 ### Compilation

 To compile, type `ant dist`.